blucz/beprepared/README.md

 Existing user interfaces for tasks that require a human in the loop, such as filtering scraped images, or manually tagging images are clumsy at best.
 In many cases they are built in sluggish frameworks like Gradio, lack keyboard shortcuts, are not mobile friendly, and are not non-destructive.
+We don't need beautiful interfaces to work on image datasets, but we do need fast interfaces with keyboard support to move quickly through the work.

 Humans are human.
 If the tooling is bad, the datasets will be bad.
 If the datasets are bad, the models trained with them will be bad.
-If the models are bad, the consumers of those models will make bad images, get frustrated, or give up. beprepared is designed to break this cycle by making the data preparation process as friendly as possible.
+If the models are bad, the consumers of those models will make bad images, get frustrated, or give up. beprepared is designed to improve every stage of that process by making the data preparation process as efficient as possible.

 ## Quick Example